Applicable to Sundays only

 Sung in English

 We celebrate the 61st anniversary of one of opera’s most popular adaptations.
 It would have been the 60th anniversary in 2020, except…… Full of sensuality, fun, argument, chaos and reconciliation, Benjamin Britten’s voluptuous and translucent music illuminates Shakespeare at his luscious and comic best.

 Paul Curran’s heralded European production is remade for The Grange.
 Hampshire children play the fairies, rising stars the lovers, Jonathan Lemalu returns to sing Bottom aided by a feast of British stars as his fellow mechanicals.
-The Grange Festival is proud to welcome a winner of our 2019 International Singing Competition Samantha Clarke as Tytania and Royal Opera House young artist Patrick Terry as Oberon.
+The Grange Festival is proud to welcome a winner of our 2019 International Singing Competition Samantha Clarke as Tytania and new kid on the block Alexander Chance as Oberon.
 Anthony Kraus conducts the Bournemouth Symphony Orchestra.

 Wild thyme, oxlips, nodding violets, luscious woodbine, sweet musk roses and eglantine launch your sensory trip into dreamland…